sapegin/mrm/docs/Getting_started.md

 npx mrm eslint -i
 ```

-This will prompt for all [ESLint Mrm task configs](https://github.com/sapegin/mrm/tree/master/packages/mrm-task-eslint#options) prior to running the task.
+This will prompt for all [ESLint Mrm task options](https://github.com/sapegin/mrm/tree/master/packages/mrm-task-eslint#options) prior to running the task.
 It will also use **command line parameters** and **config files** as defaults for each option.

-**When to use:** use this configuration mode for one-time running mrm (typically with `npx`) when you don't know available options upfront and don't want to create files on your user's root dir.
+**When to use:** use this configuration mode for one-time running Mrm (typically with `npx`) when you don't know available options upfront and don't want to create a config file.

-> **:warning::** This configuration mode was introduced on version `2.1.0`, and requires tasks define compatibility with this feature.
-Core tasks are in the process of upgrading, and current status can be followed on [issue #55]()
+> **:warning::** Interactive mode was introduced in Mrm `2.1.0`, and requires tasks to provide options in a new format.
+Core tasks are in the process of upgrading, and current status can be followed on [issue #55](https://github.com/sapegin/mrm/issues/55).
+See [Writing tasks](./Writing_tasks.md) for more details.

-### Command line paramenters
+### Command line parameters

-You can pass any configuration as a command line parameter as follows, respecting the `--config:` prefix:
+You can pass any option as a command line parameters as follows:

 ```shell
 npx mrm license --config:name "Gandalf the Grey"